myarotskaya/architecture-center/docs/data/technology-choices/analysis-visualizations-reporting.md

 For analysis, visualizations, and reporting scenarios, choose the appropriate system for your needs by answering these questions:

-- Do you want the ability to connect to numerous data sources, providing a centralized place to create reports for data spread throughout your domain?
-    - If so, look for options that allow you to connect to 100s of data sources.
+- Do you need to connect to numerous data sources, providing a centralized place to create reports for data spread throughout your domain?
+If so, choose an option that allows you to connect to 100s of data sources.

-- Do you want to be able to embed powerful, dynamic visualizations in an external website or application?
-    - If so, look for options that provide embedding capabilities.
+- Do you want to to embed dynamic visualizations in an external website or application?
+If so, choose an option that provides embedding capabilities.

-- Do you want to be able to design your visualizations and reports while offline?
-    - If yes, narrow your choices to those that provide offline capabilities.
+- Do you want to design your visualizations and reports while offline?
+If yes, choose an option with offline capabilities.

 - Do you need heavy processing power to train large or complex AI models or work with very large data sets?
-    - If yes, then narrow your options to those that can tap into the power of a big data cluster, such as Spark on HDInsight.
+If yes, choose an option that can connect to a big data cluster.

 ## Capability matrix